Legacy-Edition-Minigames/Documentation/docs/source/modtools/landing.rst

 About the Modtools Map Editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-LEM's custom map creation suite the Modtools Map Editor is a publicly avalible set of resources to help users create a map that is compatible with servers running a LEM instance.
+LEM's custom map creation suite the Modtools Map Editor is a publicly available set of resources to help users create a map that is compatible with servers running a LEM instance.

 **All maps must be in compliance with the** :doc:`/modtools/creation/rules`